Home Apartments Transport The Area Athens Guide Parking Blog

 Coffee, juices, toasties, ice cream, beer — all at canteen prices, under the plane trees.
 Open daily 09:30–22:30.

 Another favorite for afternoon coffee is the café at the National Archaeological Museum, called O Kipos tou Mouseiou (The Museum Garden).
-It sits in the museum's restored garden and feels sunny, calm and a little tucked away, with specialty coffee and light food.
-If you have the time, I really recommend you visit the museum itself too, since it's one of the most important in the world.
-But even if you don't, the garden is free to enter and worth it for the coffee alone.
+It sits in the museum's restored garden, is sunny and quiet, and serves specialty coffee and light food.
+If you have time, I also recommend going into the museum, which is one of the city's most important museums.
+But even if you don't, the garden is free to enter and worth visiting for the coffee alone.

 Garden of the Archaeological Museum